 1. Know when and how to differentiate appropriately, using approaches which enable pupils to be taught effectively 2.
 Have a secure understanding of how a range of factors can inhibit pupils' ability to learn and how best to overcome these 3.
 Demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support pupils' education at different stages of development 4.
 Have a clear understanding of the needs of all pupils, including those with special educational needs; those with high ability; those with English as an additional language; those with disabilities; and be able to use and evaluate distinctive teaching approaches to engage and support them 1.6 .
-N Make accurate and productive use of assessment 1.
+Make accurate and productive use of assessment 1.
 Know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements 2.
-Make use of formative and summative assessment to secure pupils' progress 3.
-Use relevant data to monitor progress, set targets, and plan subsequent lessons 4.
+Make use of formative and summative assessment to secure pupils' progress Use relevant data to monitor progress, set targets, and plan subsequent lessons 4.
 Give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback anage behaviour effectively to ensure a good and safe learning environment 1.
 Have clear rules and routines for behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the school, in accordance with the school's behaviour policy 2.
 Have high expectations of behaviour, and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly 3.
-Manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them Maintain good relationships with pupils, exercise appropriate authority and act decisively where necessary 1.8.
-Fu ulfil wider professional responsibilities 1.
-2. Develop effective professional relationships with colleagues, knowing how and when to draw on advice and specialist support Deploy support staff effectively 4.
-Take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues 5.
-Communicate effectively with parents with regard to pupils' achievements and well-being
+Manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them Maintain and a lationalized with a mile and a single state with with and act deviation have been as a second Maintain good relationships with pupils, exercise appropriate authority and act decisively where necessary ulfil wider professional responsibilities Make a positive contribution to the wider life and other of the school Make a positive contribution to the wider life and ethos of the school Develop effective professional relationships with colleagues, knowing how and when to draw on advice and ۷. specialist support 2 Deploy support staff effectively Take responsibility for improving teaching through appropriate professional development, responding to advice 4. and feedback from colleagues 5 Communicate effectively with parents with regard to pupils' achievements and well-being 5. contrained on out of the parents with regard to pupilo donovernente and wen being

-Part 2 Personal and Professional Conduct The following statements define the behaviour and attitudes which set the required standard for conduct throughout a teacher's career + 2.1.
-Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: Treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position Having regard to the need to safeguard pupils' well-being, in accordance with statutory provisions Showing tolerance of and respect for the rights of others Not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs Ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law 2.2 Teachers must have a proper and professional regard for the ethos, policies and practice of the school in which they teach, and maintain high standards in their own attendance and punctuality 2.3 Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities Preamble + Teachers make the education of their pupils their first concern, and are accountable for achieving the highest possible standards in work and conduct.
-Teachers act with honesty and integrity; have strong subject knowledge; keep their knowledge and skills as teachers up-to-date and are self-critical; forge positive professional relationships; and work with parents in the best interests of their pupils - -
+The fo Personal and Professional Conduct Moving statements define the behaviour and attitudes which set the required standard for conduct throughout a Pr's career + - by: tolerance of those with different faiths and beliefs 2.2 2.3 Teachers must have a proper and professional regard for the ethos, policies and practice of the school in which they teach, and maintain high standards in their own attendance and punctuality Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities

+Preamble + - • Teachers make the education of their pupils their first concern, and are accountable for achieving the highest possible standards in work and conduct.
+Teachers act with honesty and integrity; have strong subject knowledge; keep their knowledge and skills as teachers up-to-date and are self-critical; forge positive professional relationships; and work with parents in the best interests of their pupils